maaretp/ExploratoryTestingBook/manuscript/0010_ContemporaryExploratoryTestingFoundations.md

 # Contemporary Exploratory Testing Foundations

-*Published: Sept 20th 2021* | *Updated: Aug 4th 2024*

-* Keywords: testing, exploratorytesting, testautomation, course

 With so much to say and share on Exploratory Testing, what would you need to know to get started?
 This question lead us to summarizing basic theory on exploratory testing around one test target, and to creation of Contemporary Exploratory Testing Foundations course material presented in this section.
 The course, slides and accompanying content description that together make up Contemporary Exploratory Testing Foundations by Maaret Pyhäjärvi and is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/) and is made available at [Exploratory Testing Academy](https://www.exploratorytestingacademy.com).
-Also consider [supporting me on Ko-Fi](https://ko-fi.com/maaretp).
+Also consider [supporting me on Ko-Fi](https://ko-fi.com/maaretp) or [paying for the book on Leanpub](https://leanpub.com/exploratorytesting).

 To create the course, Maaret Pyhäjärvi paired to test the application under test with the brilliant Irja Straus (Croatia), Parveen Khan (United Kingdom), Julia Durán Muñoz (Spain) and Mirja Pyhäjärvi (Finland).
 The application and lessons were tried with many ensemble testing groups to finally come to be summarized as part of the course.
 We particularly want to appreciate two open space communities in creation of this content: [Socrates UK](https://socratesuk.org) and [Friends of Good Software](https://frogsconf.nl).
 Both served as places to try out hands-on testing of the application to see the dynamics under various constraints.